Addressing Polarization and Unfairness in Performative Prediction: Finding Fair-PS solutions

-Unlike DRO methods in \cite{peetpare2023long, hashimoto2018fairness} that require solving a min-max optimization at the current round, our re-weighting method only adjusts the weights for each group based on the group-wise losses in the previous round, which is more computationally efficient.
+Unlike DRO in \citet{peetpare2023long, hashimoto2018fairness} that requires solving a min-max optimization at the current round, our re-weighting method only adjusts the weights for each group based on the group-wise losses in the previous round, which is more computationally efficient.

-\textbf{Comparison \& discussion.} Intuitively, compared to original $\mathcal{L}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)})$, all three proposed fair objective functions $ \mathcal{L}_{\textsf{fair}}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)},\rho)$ improves fairness at each round by assigning more weights to disadvantaged groups/samples (i.e., the groups/samples experiencing higher losses) in the upcoming update.
+\paragraph{Comparison \& discussion.} Intuitively, compared to original $\mathcal{L}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)})$, all three proposed fair objective functions $ \mathcal{L}_{\textsf{fair}}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)},\rho)$ improves fairness at each round by assigning more weights to disadvantaged groups/samples (i.e., those experiencing higher losses) in the upcoming update.
 Indeed, both \textit{sample level fairness penalty} and \textit{fair sample re-weighting} can be regarded as modifications of \textit{group level fairness penalty}.

-Comparing Eqn.~\eqref{eq:squared_group_loss_penalty} and \eqref{eq:fair_loss_sample_level}, the two penalty terms get more similar when most individual samples in the disadvantaged (resp. advantaged) groups are also similarly disadvantaged (resp. advantaged).
-This is more likely to happen when each demographic group has a distribution with a small variance.
+Comparing Eqn.~\eqref{eq:squared_group_loss_penalty} and \eqref{eq:fair_loss_sample_level}, the two penalty terms get similar when most individual samples in the disadvantaged (resp. advantaged) groups are also similarly disadvantaged (resp. advantaged).
+This is more likely to happen when each group has a distribution with a small variance.
 For example, if the distribution of each group is a point mass, Eqn. \eqref{eq:squared_group_loss_penalty} and \eqref{eq:fair_loss_sample_level} are identical.

 Comparing Eqn. \eqref{eq:squared_group_loss_penalty} and \eqref{eq:fair_reweight}, we can rewrite Eqn. \eqref{eq:fair_reweight} as the following: